 The difference between porcelain tooth crowns and tooth bonding is that tooth crowns are porcelain ‘caps’ that cover the entire tooth, and tooth bonding is the process by which a custom-colored resin material is bonded to a section of your tooth and then custom-shaped to mask the appearance of small cracks or chips.

 The process for evaluating and prepping your teeth for both porcelain tooth crowns and bonding begins when you schedule your complimentary smile analysis in our Georgetown, Texas office.
-Once Dr. Mandy or Dr. Mark has examined your teeth, you can discuss your goals and they will recommend the best procedures to use for each damaged tooth.
+Once Dr. Mandy, Dr. Mark or Dr. Krista has examined your teeth, you can discuss your goals and they will recommend the best procedures to use for each damaged tooth.
 The whole process should take no longer than one to three office visits, depending on the extent of work needed to correct your smile.